 - What hardware do you use?

 Early-20118,2 (w/ SSD & ram upgrades).
 At work I use a Mid-2015; the last of the good MBPs.
 I sometimes travel with a Samsung Chromebook 3, and find it more useful every day.
-I ride a 2006 Fuji Track fixed gear bike daily.
-Both to get me places and to maintain my hipster status.
+I ride a 2006 Fuji Track bike daily.
 I carry a Google Pixel 5”.
 I’ve been a long fan of Google hardware having used the HTC Dream/G1, Nexus S and Nexus 5.
 I always leave home with whatever book I’m reading at the moment paired with a Moleskine notebook for note-taking and writing rough drafts.
 At work and home, I have a customized Kenisis Ergo Advantage keyboard with Cherry MX brown switches and keytravel reducer o-rings.

 - What Software?

 - When did you start web development?

 In high school back in 1996, shortly after I got on the internet.
 I made a fake “web consulting” agency website, and companies started hiring me to build their websites.

 - What would be your dream setup?